Main illustration: Annie Zhao

 4 welcome page tips to engage your new users

-There are some key design and UX elements that can help welcome pages be more effective at catching users’ attention.
+There are some key UX design elements that can help welcome pages be more effective at catching users’ attention.

 1. Use the signup data you’ve collected to welcome users personally